jwons/raas/README.md

 # containR
 A website that automatically creates RStudio Docker images from user-uploaded directories containing R code.

-For detailed set up instructions visit the [wiki](https://github.com/jwons/containr/wiki).
+For detailed set up instructions and other information visit the [wiki](https://github.com/jwons/containr/wiki).

 ## Running ContainR